privacy-tech-lab/privacy-pioneer-web-crawler/README.md

 USE analysis;
 ```

-Lastly, create a table where any evidence that Privacy Pioneer finds will be stored:
+Lastly, create two tables where any evidence that Privacy Pioneer finds will be stored:

 ```sql
 CREATE TABLE entries